 QA testers knowing which security vulnerabilities to look for – logical and technical, the IT administrators building secure development, testing, and deployment environments for everyone working on the product;

-Security testing is when the product has to be declared safe and secure to use by its clients and users.
+Security testing is when the product has to be declared safe and secure by its clients and users.

 We help startups and software development companies build and nurture this culture.

-Our Virtual CISO as Service experts carefully studies every client’s business before starting work on their security policies and procedures.
+Our Virtual CISO as Service experts carefully examines every client’s business before working on their security policies and procedures.

-There are many policies and procedures our Virtual CISO as a Service can create for you – but it takes decades of expertise and experience to know which of your business processes need extra security in a policy or a procedure.
-For example, we could create a “Security Hardening Procedure” for your IT department, which is not on the image below or combine several policies into one.
+Our Virtual CISO as a Service can create many policies and procedures for you.
+For example, we could create a “Security Hardening Procedure” for your IT department, which is not on the image below, or combine several policies into one.
+Still, it takes decades of expertise and experience to know which business processes need extra security in a policy or a procedure.
 It all depends on a customer’s business requirements and what makes sense.